 Success comes in many small steps.
 Here is the story of a member of one of the Micro-finance groups.
 Medina is 18 years old, mother of two, and an Ethiopian entrepreneur with a dream.
 She started selling a few onions and tomatoes.
 After education about the value of saving, she took out a $17 loan from a cooperative savings and loan group in her village and bought various grains to plant.
 She repaid the loan within two months and borrowed enough to buy livestock.
 If her business continues to grow, she hopes to make enough to send her children to school.

 Young African women like Medina with small plots of land but big ambitions are playing a major role in the continent’s economic development.
-As these young ladies learn new skills, they also gain respect in their families and communities building a stronger environment where all prosper.
+As these young ladies learn new skills, they also gain respect in their families and communities building a strong environment where all prosper.

 At GirlsGain, we facilitate programs and discussions so girls can complete their education.
 They learn academic and vocational skills, hygiene and sanitation skills, and their legal rights.
-Older teen-agers learn skills that help them earn, spend, and save wisely through community saving and loan groups like the one that helped Medina.
+Older teenagers also learn skills that help them earn, spend, and save wisely through community saving and loan groups like the one that helped Medina.

-- Art Wigchers, 2020
+Art Wigchers, 2022